agraef/scale-lua/README.md

 -   [Tcl/Tk](https://www.tcl.tk/) and [Gnocl](https://dr-baum.net/gnocl/)
 -   [VTK](https://www.vtk.org/)

-You'll need fairly recent versions of all these.
-Lua 5.4, Octave 6.4, Tcl/Tk 8.6 (+ Gnocl 0.9.96) and VTK 6.3 have been tested and are known to work on Linux.
+Except for VTK, you'll need fairly recent versions of all these.
+Lua 5.4, Octave 6.4, and Tcl/Tk 8.6 (+ Gnocl 0.9.96) have been tested and are known to work on Linux.
+For VTK I recommend using the older [VTK 6.3](https://vtk.org/files/release/6.3/VTK-6.3.0.tar.gz) version, which still includes the VTK Tcl wrapper.
+This wrapper is essential to use VTK in custom Tcl applications.
+You might have luck with newer VTK versions up to version 8.1 (as far as I can tell, this is the latest version which includes the Tcl wrapper), but 6.3 is the newest version that I could get to build on modern Linux systems without too much hassle; your mileage may vary.

-**Important:** Make sure to use a version of VTK which *includes the VTK Tcl bindings.* As far as I can tell, these are available with VTK versions up to [6.3](https://vtk.org/files/release/6.3/VTK-6.3.0.tar.gz).
-Later VTK versions have the Tcl bindings in a custom "wish" shell instead of proper Tcl packages, which makes them all but unusable in Lua.

 The program also requires Lua bindings to Tcl/Tk and Octave to work.
 Since I couldn't find anything suitable in the archives, I ported over the corresponding Pure modules.
 You can find these as [lua-tk](https://github.com/agraef/lua-tk) and [lua-octave](https://github.com/agraef/lua-octave) on GitHub.
 They can be installed as a [luarocks](https://luarocks.org/) module, or with `make && sudo make install`.
 Please check the README files on GitHub for details.